gugu69/ChainBuilder/README.md

 # Chain Builder with mandatory parameters.

-That's my implementation of the *Builder Pattern* but with named and mandatory parameters, just like this:
+This is what I were looking for:

     auto aCircle = Circle::Builder ().centerX ( 100 ).centerY ( 50 ).radius ( 25 ).Build ();

+Is a sort of revised *Builder Pattern* with some extra features:

+    - They are all mandatory parameters.
+    - The sequences is predetermined.

 ## Description

 Everything is in a single header file (that's what I love more...).
-The usage is quite simple, just have a look of thise:
+The usage is quite simple.

 	#pragma once
 	#include <sstream>